 Mets ace Jacob deGrom agrees to 5-year contract with Texas Rangers

-ARLINGTON, Texas — Free-agent ace Jacob deGrom and the Texas Rangers agreed to a five-year contract Friday.
+ARLINGTON, Texas — Free-agent ace Jacob deGrom and the Texas Rangers agreed to a $185 million, five-year contract Friday.

 The two-time Cy Young Award winner leaves the New York Mets after nine seasons — the past two shortened by injuries.

-After making his first start last season in early August, deGrom went 5-4 with a 3.08 ERA.
+After making his first start last season in early August, deGrom went 5-4 with a 3.08 ERA in 11 outings.
 He helped the Mets reach the playoffs, then opted out of his contract to become a free agent.

 for more features.